abdougui/Firebase-Authentication-Serverless-Application/README.md

 - **Google Cloud Account**: To use Google Cloud Run and Firebase services.
 - **Firebase Project**: Set up Firebase and enable Firebase Authentication in your project.
 - **Service Account Key**: Download the Firebase Admin SDK service account key (JSON format).
-- **Docker**: To containerize and deploy the application to Cloud Run.

 ## Setup

 ### 1. Clone the Repository